Frequency-division multiplexing: Telephone

 For long distance telephone connections, 20th century telephone companies used L-carrier and similar coaxial cable systems carrying thousands of voice circuits multiplexed in multiple stages by channel banks.

 For shorter distances, cheaper balanced pair cables were used for various systems including Bell System K- and N-Carrier.
 Those cables did not allow such large bandwidths, so only 12 voice channels (double sideband) and later 24 (single sideband) were multiplexed into four wires, one pair for each direction with repeaters every several miles, approximately 10 km.
 See 12-channel carrier system.
 By the end of the 20th century, FDM voice circuits had become rare.
 Modern telephone systems employ digital transmission, in which time-division multiplexing (TDM) is used instead of FDM.

 Since the late 20th century, digital subscriber lines (DSL) have used a Discrete multitone (DMT) system to divide their spectrum into frequency channels.

-The concept corresponding to frequency-division multiplexing in the optical domain is known as wavelength-division multiplexing.

 Group and supergroup

 A once commonplace FDM system, used for example in L-carrier, uses crystal filters which operate at the 8 MHz range to form a Channel Group of 12 channels, 48 kHz bandwidth in the range 8140 to 8188 kHz by selecting carriers in the range 8140 to 8184 kHz selecting upper sideband this group can then be translated to the standard range 60 to 108 kHz by a carrier of 8248 kHz.
 Such systems are used in DTL (Direct To Line) and DFSG (Directly formed super group).

 132 voice channels (2SG + 1G) can be formed using DTL plane the modulation and frequency plan are given in FIG1 and FIG2 use of DTL technique allows the formation of a maximum of 132 voice channels that can be placed direct to line.
 DTL eliminates group and super group equipment.

 DFSG can take similar steps where a direct formation of a number of super groups can be obtained in the 8 kHz the DFSG also eliminates group equipment and can offer: